oro13/oro13/README.md

 - Tensorflow Rust
 - Hugging Face

-I also speak SQL and R (when necessary)
+I also speak SQL and R!

 Feel free to reach out here or on [linkedin](https://www.linkedin.com/in/fgentle/)

+Also, check out my [blog on DS and Bayesian inference for science and business](https://oro13.github.io/) (WIP).

 <!--
 ![contact info](./resumeheader.png)